Ensure that you don’t sabotage your weight management by eating the wrong foods that slow down your metabolism and lead to weight gain.

 Fatty Foods

 Fatty foods like fried chicken and fries take longer to digest, which means they require more energy to break down.
-Experts say overeating fatty food may even slow down your metabolism enough that you store more fat in your body as a result.
+Overeating fatty foods can slow down your metabolism, causing your body to store more fat.

 Gain weight the healthy way